Songshan station: Station overview

 A TEMU1000 stops at the old at-grade station just before it closed, September 2008.

-Songshan Station became the principle south-bound origin and north-bound terminus for the Western Trunk line starting in 1986, after the reconstruction of Taipei Main Station began in 1985.
+Songshan Station became the principal south-bound origin and north-bound terminus for the Western Trunk line starting in 1986, after the reconstruction of Taipei Main Station began in 1985.
 These functions were moved to Qidu in Keelung shortly before the reconstruction.
 The former Songshan Station was at-grade and operated by the TRA.
 It opened as a temporary station in July 2003 as part of the Taipei Railway Underground Project.
 All railway lines and platforms have been moved underground (from at-grade) since 21 September 2008 in a move to improve safety and area development.
 A 7.6 km tunnel was constructed between this station and neighboring Nangang Station at a cost of NT$76.5 billion.

 The current station building opened for service in 2008.
 Built by Ruentex Development Company, the new station building was constructed via a NT$3.3 billion build-operate-transfer (BOT) contract.
 The Taiwan Railways Administration section consists of two island platforms (four tracks), while the Taipei Metro station has an island platform and five exits.
 They are connected via an underground passage.

 The new Taipei Metro station has a "Halo of City" theme with an egg-shaped hall and columns forming a ring structure.
 The station is 21 m deep, 390 m long, and 24 m wide.
 It has six exits, four vent shafts, and two accessibility elevators.
 The north side of the station is land for a joint development project.